-Dj AAsh Money is an award winning, Saskatoon based Dj and Remixer with many years of experience.
-He is known for customizing his mix to the exact audience, selecting songs through his deep knowledge of popular music and multi-genre open format style.
-For example one night he might be playing current dance music at a club, the next he'll be at a cabaret mixing country tunes for a bunch of rowdy cowboys & cowgirls.
-With no limits, he has Dj'd thousands of events throughout his career.
+Dj AAsh Money is a Saskatoon based Dj, Remixer and Producer.
+Has many years of dj experience, known for customizing his mix to the exact audience, selecting songs through his deep knowledge of popular music and multi-genre open format style.

 Beily's Hosts "So You Think You Can Dj" Contest Pits Hopefuls Against One Another For Prizes, Resident Mixer Slot

 ALEX J MACPHERSON - VERB NEWS SASKATOON, ISSUE MARCH 2, 2012